Want to help your kids remember the information they learned in the long run? Get tips on how to make learning stick and

-Not only do mistakes show him how to do things correctly, they also help him remember the information once she learns it.
+Not only do mistakes show her how to do things correctly, but they also help her remember the information once she learns it.
 Not to mention she’s building the resiliency, motivation, and creativity to bounce back after facing challenges.

 4. Vary the problems

 My twins were learning how to read and write in preschool.
 So, at home, I’d write a word which they’d then read and write as well.

 At first, it made sense to write “bat, cat, fat, rat” to hone in on reading and writing these words.
-But the technique that actually helped them remember what they learned was to mix things up.
+But the most effective way that helped them remember what they learned was to mix the words up.

-It’s easy to remember patterns, but your child will likely forget them quickly in the long run.
-But if you give her a variety of different problems, then she’s more likely to remember.
-The authors call this “desirable difficulties.”
-It’s challenges like these that will help her truly learn and understand.
+It’s easy to remember patterns with repetition, but your child might forget them quickly in the long run.
+But if you give him a variety of different problems, then he’s more likely to remember.
+The authors call these “desirable difficulties.”
+It’s challenges like these that can help him truly learn and understand.

 So, when I practiced these words with my twins, I didn’t use the same patterns.
 Instead, I’d write “bat, cup, six, pen.”
 This pushed them not to get too comfortable with using the same patterns.
-Instead, they needed to be alert and recall different parts of their memory to answer correctly.
+Instead, they needed to be alert and recall different parts of their memories to answer correctly.

 5. Take your child through the writing process

-One of the best ways to help your child remember information is to encourage her to write a story.
-This teaches her how to take all that information she learned and put it together into one final product.
+One of the best ways to help your child remember information is to encourage him to write a story.
+This teaches him new skills in taking all the information he learned and putting it together into one final product.

 - Write an outline.
-Have her jot quick notes about the information she gathered.
-This can be simple words, drawings or even props.
+Have him jot key points or a summary about the information he gathered.
+These can be simple words, drawings, or even props.

 - Write the first draft.
-Now she’s ready to begin writing the sentences of her story.
-Don’t correct misspelled words, information she left out, or an incorrect order.
-Like how it is for most of us, first drafts are her attempt to collect all the notes she gathered in one place.
+Now he’s ready to begin writing the sentences of his story.
+Don’t correct misspelled words, information he left out, or incorrect order.
+Like how it is for most of us, first drafts are an attempt to collect all the notes he gathered in one place.